nodeconf/oslo/README.md

 ## Talk Acceptance

 All talks are still being considered.
 Talks will be accepted one at a time over about a month.
 Because the events are structured in a narrative acceptance happens in the order we fill the narrative.
+Talks are to be presented in English.

 **You should still submit your talk!
 We are definitely still accepting them :)**